 If you are married, you and your spouse have a number of claiming options that can result in larger overall payments.
-Consult with a financial adviser who can explore these more complex strategies with you.
+Consult with a financial advisor who can explore these more complex strategies with you.

 Age 60 - Plan Your Retirement Income Withdrawal Strategy

 Going into retirement, you will likely have different pools of retirement assets, from 401(k)s to IRAs to taxable investment accounts.
 Each one has different tax rules and withdrawal requirements.
 For example, traditional 401(k)s and IRAs are taxed on the full amount of the withdrawal as ordinary income.
 In taxable investment accounts, though, you are only taxed at the lower capital gains rate on gains.

 The order in which you make your withdrawals matters.
 Typically, financial advisors suggest tapping retirement accounts in this order to deplete accounts with the highest tax rates first:

 Follow these basic guidelines to prepare and strategize for your retirement, and you'll be much more likely to enjoy your golden years with a substantial, well-planned nest egg.